 It was a few years before I realized that worry stones had a name, that they were borrowed from cultures other and older than mine.
 Heck, it’s been more than a few years since I’ve even held one.
 But in the last few weeks, before and after launching the redesign, I’ve kept working away at this website, much as I’d distractedly run my fingers over a smooth, flat stone.

 In the last week, I introduced a dark mode-friendly version of the design, though I’ve got plans for that one.
 (It’s currently keyed into your operating system’s preferences, but I’d like to toss together a visual preference to change the theme. ) I’ve also reworked the footer’s layout, shipped a number of small accessibility improvements, and made the site considerably faster over slower network connections.

 That’s not to say any of these things are done, mind you.
 But they’re done until I come back to them: until I find something else to revisit, to sand down, to turn over and over and over.
 As Jeremy so rightly said, there’s something truly centering in this work.
 Not least because whatever happens out in the larger world, this little place is mine.

 …or, well.
 Sort of.
 I will say that it’s a bit odd to have a side project that’s also my professional home on the web.
 It can feel difficult to tinker in a space that’s mine, but that’s also the space I use to advertise the work I do.
 But that aside: as worry stones go, this is a good one, and I’m grateful to have it.
-I hope you’ve got a good worry stone nearby too—whatever form it happens takes.
+I hope you’ve got a good worry stone nearby too, in whatever form it happens to take.